liamandaidan/liamandaidan/README.md

 🔭 I’m currently looking for work.
 🌱 I’m currently learning how to create mods for games.
 💬 Most confident in Java, been programming in it since 2016 on and off.
-⚡ Hobbies: Ski racing/coaching, rock climbing, competitive video games, various TCG, and programmer by night 🦉
+⚡ Hobbies: Ski racing/coaching, rock climbing, Esports, various TCG, and programmer by night 🦉
 ✈️ Known languages: Python, Java, React, Node, JS, rusty with c++.

 <!--START_SECTION:waka-->